Federal Funding Opportunities

 NRCS works one-on-one with producers to develop a conservation plan that outlines and enhances existing efforts, using new conservation practices or activities, based on management objectives for your operation.
 Producers implement practices and activities in their conservation plan that expands on the benefits of cleaner water and air, healthier soil and better wildlife habitat, all while improving their agricultural operations.
 CSP offers annual payments for implementing these practices on your land and operating and maintaining existing conservation efforts.
 CSP also offers bundles where you can select a suite of enhancements and receive a higher payment rate.

-Deadlines: Year round.
-By state ranking date for current cycle.
+Deadlines: Year-round; by state ranking date for the current cycle

 Learn more